Daniel-Virak-Personal-Website/Personal_Website/README.md

 This page presents links to all my projects in order to demonstrate my abilities as a programmer.

+### contact.html:
+This page contains my contact information such as linkedin and email.
+It also gives the user a form to leave their contact information, a preferred form of contact and a message to be sent to me.

+### submit.html:
+This serves as a a page to thank the visitor for filling out the contact form and reaching out to communicate with me.

 ### script.js:

 This is the JavaScript file where the site's functions are stored.